aquang9124/express-json-api/README.md

-# Party Planner
+# API

-This is a web application designed to help users plan parties more efficiently.
+This is a Restful Node/Express API that I made so I could quickly add a backend to my apps.

 ## Usage

-This app is still under development and as such there are currently no usage details.

-## Technologies
-- EmberJS Frontend
-- Node/Express Backend
+It is test-proven for a few features and will be useful for my feature projects.